Maniq people

-The Maniq or Mani are an ethnic group of Thailand.
+The Maniq or Mani are a Negrito ethnic group of Thailand.
 They are more widely known in Thailand as the Sakai (ซาไก), a controversial derogatory term meaning 'barbarism'.
-They are the only Negrito group in Thailand and speak a variety of related Aslian languages, primarily Kensiu and Ten'edn.
-They have their own language, culture, and no alphabet.
+They are the only Negritos in Thailand and speak a variety of related Aslian languages, primarily Kensiu and Ten'edn, which do not have standard writing systems.

 In Thailand, the Maniq minority live in the southern provinces of Yala, Narathiwat, Phatthalung, Trang, and Satun.

+Genetics

+Among the Maniq, balancing selection has been identified in genes relating to olfactory receptors and the immune system (particularly within the HLA region).
+In the latter case, this selection occurred due to the benefit of genetic diversity in a pathogen-rich environment (such as the rainforests the Maniq inhabit), so as to protect against a wide range of threats.

 Characteristics

 The Maniq are a hunting and gathering society.
 They build temporary huts of bamboo with roofs made of banana leaves.
 They hunt many types of animals and consume many different kinds of vegetables and fruits.
 They wear simple clothes made of materials such as bamboo leaves.
 They are familiar with many different species of medicinal herbs.

 The director-general of the Rights and Liberties Protection Department of the Justice Ministry, said the Maniq are categorised into two groups based on where they live.
 The first group lives in the Titiwangsa Mountains in Yala and Narathiwat while the second group dwells in the Banthat Mountains in Phatthalung, Trang, and Satun.

-The total population of the Maniq is about 300 people.
-However, they are divided into several different clans.
+Current estimates on population size range from 300 to 350 people, up from 100 to 300 people according to pre-1960 estimates.

 Among the Malaysian sultans and rulers of the southern provinces of Thailand who ruled and enslaved the Negrito slaves, it was once regarded as prestigious to keep Negritos in their yards as part of collections of amusing jungle beings.
 In the first decade of the twentieth century, the king of Thailand, King Chulalongkorn (Rama V) visited the southern regions of his country and met with the Semang people.
 In 1906, an orphan Semang boy who was captured and named Khanung was sent to the royal court, where he was perceived as the adoptive son of the ruler.
 From this event, it has led to the patronage of the Semang people by the royal court.